realivanivani/realivanivani.github.io/_posts/2025-12-03-powerbi-with-cicd.md

 Behind the scenes:

-* PBIX is uploaded to a specific workspace
+* PBIP is uploaded to a specific workspace
 * Dataset and report are created or replaced
 * Parameters can be updated per environment
 * Refresh schedules can be configured

 This approach works with **Power BI Pro**, no Premium required.

-📚 Reference:
+Reference:

 * Power BI REST API – Imports:
   [https://learn.microsoft.com/en-us/rest/api/power-bi/imports](https://learn.microsoft.com/en-us/rest/api/power-bi/imports)